zcash/zcash/doc/shield-coinbase.md

 The number of coinbase UTXOs is determined by a user configured limit.

-If no limit is set (in the case when limit parameter and `mempooltxinputlimit` options are set to zero) the behaviour of z_shieldcoinbase is to consume as many utxos as possible, with `z_shieldcoinbase` constructing a transaction up to the size limit of 100,000 bytes.
+If no limit is set (in the case when limit parameter and `mempooltxinputlimit` options are set to zero) the behaviour of z_shieldcoinbase is to consume as many UTXOs as possible, with `z_shieldcoinbase` constructing a transaction up to the size limit of 100,000 bytes.

 As a result, the maximum number of inputs that can be selected is:

-- P2PKH coinbase utxos ~ 662
+- P2PKH coinbase UTXOs ~ 662
-- 2-of-3 multisig P2SH coinbase utxos ~ 244.
+- 2-of-3 multisig P2SH coinbase UTXOs ~ 244.

-Here is an example of using `z_shieldcoinbase` on testnet to shield multi-sig coinbase utxos.
+Here is an example of using `z_shieldcoinbase` on testnet to shield multi-sig coinbase UTXOs.

 - Block 141042 is almost ~2 MB in size (the maximum size for a block) and contains 1 coinbase reward transaction and 20 transactions, each indivually created by a call to z_shieldcoinbase.
   - https://explorer.testnet.z.cash/block/0050552a78e97c89f666713c8448d49ad1d7263274422272696187dedf6c0d03